Paratii-Video/paratii-js/docs/paratii-eth.md

  ### `eth.transfer(beneficiary, amount, symbol)`

-_? perhaps this should be `personal.transfer(...)` instead of `eth.transfer(...)` as it uses the personal account as the sender?_
+Use this to send ETH or PTI from `paratii.config.address`:

-Use this to send ETH or PTI
+    eth.transfer('0x123', 2e18, 'PTI')

 Transfer the given amount of ETH to the benificiary.
-Uses the `SendEther` contract to send ether and log an event:
+Uses the `SendEther` contract to send ether and log an event

 ## `eth.vids`